egrivalsky/disparato/README.md

 A common approach to generating jokes, especially the topical one-liners you might here during a late night monologue, involves:
   1. Finding a news item and selecting two important words from the headline
   2. For each of those two words, generating a list of associated words word and ideas
-  3. Finding unexpected commonalities between the two lists [More how to use this process from the master](https://joetoplyn.com/how-to-write-a-joke/)
+  3. Finding unexpected commonalities between the two lists\
+[More how to use this process from the master](https://joetoplyn.com/how-to-write-a-joke/)

 Disparato helps writers with steps two and three.

 The Disparato app is written in React Native and uses the [Expo](https://www.expo.dev) wrapper.
 The [backend](https://github.com/egrivalsky/disparato-backend) is written in Python using the Django framework.
-It's a REST API that accesses the wonderful [Datamuse API](https://www.datamuse.com/) to find related.
-It sends and receives JSON to and from this front end. words.
+It's a REST API that accesses the wonderful [Datamuse API](https://www.datamuse.com/) to find syntactically related words.
+It sends and receives JSON to and from this front end.

 ## Installation
 This app was built using [Expo](https://www.expo.dev) and React Native.